 - Entries shall close at least three clear days before the date of the competition. - b.
 No official of the competition shall disclose the identity of crews entered into any event but the Organising Committee may at its discretion report the state of the entry list for any events prior to the lists being closed. - Notwithstanding this, the Organising Committee is not permitted to disclose details of clubs or the identity of crews entered. - c.
 An Organising Committee may investigate any entry and may return or annul an entry at any time subject to notifying the club of its reason whenever possible. - d.
-No person may be entered more than once in the same event at a competition. - e.
-If only one crew is entered in an event other than a processional race, the organisers shall cancel the event and shall either refund the entry fee and any other moneys paid, or, if the club or crew involved agrees, they may transfer the entry to another event for which the crew is eligible. - f.
-Copies of the draw, timetable of racing for the events entered and the safety instructions shall be sent before the competition to each club, whose responsibility it is to distribute them to the crews. - An email including a web link to the information could be sent to each club which retains the responsibility to ensure that all crews are made aware of it. - g.
-The competition shall make enquiries of any crew from an association other than British Rowing, to check, as far as they are able, that the crew enters an appropriate event for their experience and crew record. - Such crews should provide an event with details of their competition history with the understanding that their governing body may be contacted.
+No competitor may be entered more than once in the same event at a competition if that event has side-by-side races.
+This allows a competitor to enter more than once in an event at a head race if allowed by the competition but not at a regatta where there are side-by-side races in the event entered. - If only one crew is entered in an event other than a processional race, the organisers shall cancel the event and shall either refund the entry fee and any other moneys paid,

-Once the entries have closed, the entry forms shall be available for inspection by any interested party.
+- or, if the club or crew involved agrees, they may transfer the entry to another event for which the crew is eligible. - f.
+Copies of the draw, timetable of racing for the events entered and the safety instructions shall be sent before the competition to each club, whose responsibility it is to distribute them to the crews. - An email including a weblink to the information could be sent to each club which retains the responsibility to ensure that all crews are made aware of it. - The competition shall make enquiries of any crew from an association other than British Rowing, to check, as far as they are able, that the crew enters an appropriate event for their experience and crew record. - Such crews should provide the competition with details of their competition history with the understanding that their governing body may be contacted. - Once the entries have closed, the entry forms shall be available for inspection by any interested party.